philgyford/col-scraper/README.md

     now

-This should, hopefully, create a deployment for you called something like `col-scraper-abcdefghij.now.sh` which you could visit at https://col-scraper-abcdefghij.now.sh .
+This should, hopefully, create a deployment for you called something like `col-scraper-abcdefghij.now.sh` which you could visit at `https://col-scraper-abcdefghij.now.sh`

-To give it a nicer domain name do:
+To give it a nicer domain name, give it an alias:

     now alias https://col-scraper-abcdefghij.now.sh my-nice-alias

-Which would make the site accessible at https://my-nice-alias.now.sh
+Which would make the site accessible at `https://my-nice-alias.now.sh`

 If you want to update the site, you run `now` again, which creates a brand new deployment.
 You then need to point your existing alias to this new deployment, by running `now alias` again with the new deployment's URL.

+List all the deployments for this app with:

+    now ls col-scraper

+Remove unused ones with:

+    now rm col-scraper-abcdefghij.now.sh

 ## The JSON files